Etiology of Peripheral Arterial Disease

 Patients are also advised to avoid cold and drugs that cause vasoconstriction (eg, pseudoephedrine, contained in many sinus and cold remedies).

 Preventive foot care is crucial, especially for patients with diabetes.
 It includes daily foot inspection for injuries and lesions; treatment of calluses and corns by a podiatrist; daily washing of the feet in lukewarm water with mild soap, followed by gentle, thorough drying; and avoidance of thermal, chemical, and mechanical injury, especially that due to poorly fitting footwear.
-Foot ulcer management is discussed elsewhere.
+Foot ulcer management Direct wound care Pressure injuries are areas of necrosis and often ulceration (also called pressure ulcers) where soft tissues are compressed between bony prominences and external hard surfaces.
+They are caused... read more is discussed elsewhere.

-Antiplatelet drugs may modestly lessen symptoms and improve walking distance in patients with peripheral arterial disease; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks.
+Antiplatelet drugs Antiplatelet Drugs Treatment of acute coronary syndromes (ACS) is designed to relieve distress, interrupt thrombosis, reverse ischemia, limit infarct size, reduce cardiac workload, and prevent and treat complications... read more may modestly lessen symptoms and improve walking distance in patients with peripheral arterial disease; more importantly, these drugs modify atherogenesis and help prevent acute coronary syndromes and transient ischemic attacks.
 Options include aspirin 81 to 162 mg orally once a day, aspirin 25 mg plus dipyridamole 200 mg orally once a day, and clopidogrel 75 mg orally once a day or ticlopidine 250 mg orally twice a day with or without aspirin.
 Aspirin is typically used alone first, followed by addition or substitution of other drugs if peripheral arterial disease progresses.

 For relief of claudication, pentoxifylline 400 mg orally 3 times a day with meals or cilostazol 100 mg orally twice a day may be used to relieve intermittent claudication by improving blood flow and enhancing tissue oxygenation in affected areas; however, these drugs are no substitute for risk factor modification and exercise.
 Use of pentoxifylline is controversial because evidence of its effectiveness is mixed.
 A trial of ≥ 2 months may be warranted because adverse effects are uncommon and mild.
 The most common adverse effects of cilostazol are headache and diarrhea.
 Cilostazol is contraindicated in patients with severe heart failure.

 ACE inhibitors have several beneficial effects.
 They are antiatherogenic and, by inhibiting the degradation of bradykinin and promoting the release of nitric oxide, are potent vasodilators.
-Among patients with intermittent claudication, a randomized trial of ramipril 10 mg po once/day showed a significant increase in pain-free and maximum treadmill walking times compared to placebo.
+Among patients with intermittent claudication, a randomized trial of ramipril 10 mg orally once a day showed a significant increase in pain-free and maximum treadmill walking times compared to placebo.

 PTA with or without stent insertion is the primary nonsurgical method for dilating vascular occlusions.
 PTA with stent insertion may keep the artery open better than balloon compression alone, with a lower rate of reocclusion.
 Stents work best in large arteries with high flow (iliac and renal); they are less useful for smaller arteries and for long occlusions.